 We've come a long way from only focusing on graphics in the entertainment industry.
 Now, we are a global leader in high performance solutions for compute, data analytics and data management.
 Our solutions enable all of our customers (financial institutions, governments, manufacturers, the healthcare industry, retail, universities, automakers, research facilities, even those in the entertainment industry) to accelerate time to discovery, innovation and profitability.

-Our ICE™ X and UV™ systems are some of the fastest commercial supercomputers in the world.
+Our ICE™ and UV™ systems are some of the fastest commercial supercomputers in the world.
 As an added bonus, they are also at the top of the list in terms of energy efficiency.
 If you've got Big Data challenges, we've got solutions (after all, we did foresee this unique development in the late 90s).
-When it comes to your storage needs, we offer Intelligent Data Management, Scalable Lustre® Suite Solutions and the InfiniteStorage™ platforms.
+When it comes to your storage needs, we offer Tiered Data Management, Scalable Lustre® Suite Solutions and the InfiniteStorage™ platforms.
 Our open-systems-based storage solutions leverage an intelligent combination of leading storage technologies to produce tailored systems that meet both performance and budget objectives.

 We are the trusted leader in high performance computing.
 We are SGI.